saleha-muzammil/House-Price-Prediction-Using-Real-Estate-Data/README.md

 # House-Price-Prediction-Using-Real-Estate-Data

-This is a machine learning project that predicts house prices using linear regression with L1 and L2 regularization.
+This is a machine learning project that predicts house prices using linear regression with L2 regularization.
 The model was trained using a dataset of house features, and evaluated using R2, MSE, RMSE, and MAE metrics.

 ## Technologies Used